labyrinthinesecurity/kinglet/README.md

 - anti-affinity
 - no constraint at all for this container

-Please note that, as of today, the random generator is rather silly and may attach contradictory constraints to a container.
+The random generator wont attach contradictory constraints to a container (eg, no big and small constraints at the same time)

 ## Affinities